slutske22/line-of-sight/README.md

 </p>

 Using the appropriate height function, we convert the RGB value into an elevation for each pixel, which creates a topographical elevation profile between the original 2 points.

+Using methods similar to [leaflet-topography](https://github.com/slutske22/leaflet-topography#cacheing-tiles), each tile is kept in local memory in the form of an [ndarray](https://github.com/scijs/ndarray).
+With DEM data already in memory, subsequent line-of-sight calculations in the same area do not require additional api calls.

 ## Considering Earth's curvature